 TIP: If you’re trying to market your books to children, you need to give them what they want —and that’s appealing characters and a whole lot of color.

-The first draft won’t always be perfect.
+The first drafts of your children’s books illustrations won’t always be perfect.
 But if you read the story carefully, or if you’re the one writing and designing, even better.
 You have no rules!

 It all starts with a small idea or sketch, you work on it, edit, draw, redraw… until it becomes what you had in your head.
 Or even a better version of that!